The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 The third page of the "Sales Quote" document stands for payment details.

-The combination of the Microsoft Word edit features alongside the Template Builder abilities helps you create the required template with all the data you need.
+The combination of Microsoft Word’s editing features and the Template Builder’s capabilities helps you create the template you need with all the necessary data.

 The last page will contain the contact details of a sales agent and a customer.